jepemo/awesome-complexity/README.md

 [**Introduction to Complexity**](https://www.complexityexplorer.org/courses/89-introduction-to-complexity) by the [Complexity Explorer/Santa Fe Institute](https://www.complexityexplorer.org/) - In this course you'll learn about the tools used by scientists to understand complex systems.
 The topics you'll learn about include dynamics, chaos, fractals, information theory, self-organization, agent-based modeling, and networks.

+[**Introduction to Information Theory**](https://www.complexityexplorer.org/courses/55-introduction-to-information-theory)  by the [Complexity Explorer/Santa Fe Institute](https://www.complexityexplorer.org/) - Introduces fundamental concepts in information theory.
+Information theory has made considerable impact in complex systems, and has in part co-evolved with complexity science.

 [**Fractals and Scaling**](https://www.complexityexplorer.org/courses/93-fractals-and-scaling) by the [Complexity Explorer/Santa Fe Institute](https://www.complexityexplorer.org/) - Overview of how ideas from fractals and scaling are used to study complex systems.

 # Other